niplav/site/pergraphs.md

 4. Vaguely gesturing at an intuition, pergraphs could be useful for modeling systems where *a transition happening* causes something.
 	1. E.g. in Garrabrant's original post, an agent performs an action because performing the action will transition to a different state.
 	2. This doesn't justify things like edges having themselves as sources and sinks.
+	3. Extremely vague intuition: If peredges represent change, and vertices represent state, could we squint really hard and say "ah, this change happening here affected this state, which is very remotely like differential equations"?

 ### Axes Along Which to Categorize Different Graph Concepts